laminas/laminas-form/doc/book/zend.form.quick-start.md

 - If `isValid()` is successful (and the `bindOnValidate` flag is enabled, which is true by default), then the `Hydrator` will be passed the validated values to use to hydrate the bound object.
 (If you do not want this behavior, call `setBindOnValidate(FormInterface::BIND_MANUAL)`).
-- If the object implements `Zend\InputFilter\InputFilterAwareInterface`, the input filter it composes will be used instead of the one composed on the form.
+- If the object implements `Laminas\InputFilter\InputFilterAwareInterface`, the input filter it composes will be used instead of the one composed on the form.

 This is easier to understand in practice.